QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

   eternity))
 {{< /highlight >}}

-The repetitions decrease by reducing the  but not pithy enough, we further simplify it:
+The repetitions decrease but not pithy enough, and we can further simplify it.
+Since we observe that the length testing part is highly similar, therefore we call it `(mk-length)`.

 {{< highlight scheme >}}
 ;define make length